kushalnimkar/kushalnimkar.github.io/docs/cs280a/project5/index.markdown

 <div class="single-image-centered">
   <figure>
     <img src="/assets/images/project5/5a/1_7_3_inpaint_campanile.png" alt="0">
-    <figcaption>Figure: Replacing the top of the campanile with something more modern via inpainting the above</figcaption>
+    <figcaption>Figure: Replacing the top of the campanile with something a bit different via inpainting the above</figcaption>
   </figure>
 </div>